 It is true that many foods made with flour are not healthy, but that is not entirely to blame on the flour itself.
 And it is not necessarily the number of carbohydrates those foods have that make them unhealthy either.
-If you are familiar with the 8-week program outlined in our Clean Cuisine book.
-You know carbs are not a dirty word in my book.
+If you are familiar with the 8-week program outlined in our Clean Cuisine book you know carbs are not a dirty word in my book.
 However, I do try to eat foods in their most natural and unrefined form.
-And so, when it comes to flour, most of which is derived from whole grains (some flours such as almond flour come from almonds), it is better to eat whole grains in their unrefined “whole” state as opposed to whole grains that have been refined into flour.
+So, when it comes to flour, most of which is derived from whole grains (some flours such as almond flour come from nuts), it is better to eat the whole grains themselves in their unrefined “whole” state as opposed to whole grains that have been refined into flour.

 And sure, whole grain flour is a far superior choice compared to the highly refined “enriched” flour most processed foods are made from, but all flour is going to be metabolized by your body differently than the unprocessed whole grain.
 That’s because when a whole grain is finely ground into flour it is absorbed into your bloodstream fairly quickly, which can spike blood sugar levels and increase your body’s insulin response.
 If you are overweight this is a particularly bad scenario because insulin is your body’s primary fat-storing hormone and a rapid rise in blood sugar is always followed by a rapid fall in blood sugar along with excess hunger.
 But, even if you are rail thin, it is still not desirable to have blood sugar spikes and insulin surges because both interfere with optimizing your energy levels, cognitive function, mood and your overall sense of well-being.